 The right way: Add dried herbs early in the cooking process to make sure their flavors are fully released.Continue to 5 of 7 below.

 05 of 07

 Your Ground Spices Were Stale

-Spices are any other dried part of a plant, whether it's the seeds, bark, buds, roots or what have you.
-So while unlike herbs, spices are already dried, your spices will still go stale in a relatively short amount of time.
+Spices are any other dried part of a plant, whether it's the seeds, bark, buds, roots, or what have you.
+So, while unlike herbs, spices are already dried and will still go stale in a relatively short amount of time.

-The solution: Get... a cheap coffee grinder and grind your own spices.
+The solution: Get a... cheap coffee grinder and grind your own spices.
 Whole seeds or buds or berries or whatever they are will stay fresh longer, and then you'll only grind what you need right when you need it.
 In fact, many stores these days offer bulk spices, where you can buy only what you need.
 You could buy literally a single nutmeg if that's all you needed.
-(Note: You will never need more than a single whole nutmeg at a time.)

 The right way: Grind your own spices in a spice grinder or coffee grinder.